|Python print jeans!|

 3. I sewed the waistband onto the body in halves, and then used the menswear approach to making sure that there was no gaposis at CB.
-NOTE TO SELF: the right side has to be longer by 5 cm (2"), otherwise it's too short to fit over the fly shield.
+NOTE TO SELF: the right waistband has to be longer by 5 cm (2") than the left, otherwise it's too short to fit over the fly shield.

 4. to help the buttonhole and riveted button at CF behave better, I interfaced the waistband near CF.